mggg/VoteKit/docs/user/tutorial/1_intro.rst

 We might prefer for localities running ranked choice elections to be smart about the voter intent to communicate a tied preference – and we can do that in VoteKit.
-But we’ll get to running elections later.

 .. code:: ipython3